fredmell/INF3380/README.md

 # INF3380
-Tasks for INF3380 - Parallel Programming for Scientifc Applications.
+Tasks for INF3380 - Parallel Programming for Scientifc Problems.